Rijan77/CleanLooop_/README.md

-# ♻️ CleanLoop – Smart Waste Management App
+# ♻️ ♻️ CleanLoop – The Smart Waste Management App

-CleanLoop is a Flutter-based mobile application designed to make waste management smarter and more eco-friendly.
-Users can track garbage trucks, schedule pickups, learn about recycling, and take part in green initiatives — all in one user-friendly app.
+CleanLoop is a smart, eco-friendly Flutter application that brings innovation to waste management and recycling efforts.
+It empowers users to contribute to a cleaner environment through modern features like live waste truck tracking, waste collection scheduling, recycling education, community engagement, and access to sustainable products — all from a single platform with a clean and user-friendly UI.

 ---